About Glick Structures

 We also recommend that you work with a true shed expert who’ll take the time to find out first, what you intend to use your shed for, then guide you on style, colors, and shed options that make sense for you.
 Be wary of uneducated sales people who try to sell you solely on appearance!

-Of course we believe that our sheds are the best constructed, but we know it would be best if you reached your own decision in choosing the highest quality shed for the best value.
+But we know it would be best if you reached your own decision in choosing the highest quality shed for the best value.
+That’s why we’ve put together some objective, unbiased advice to show you what to look for when shed shopping.

-13 Insider Secrets: How To Know If a Shed Is Built Well
+13 Insider Secrets How To Know If a Shed Is Built Well

-Roofing
+Roofing Tips:

-Do staples show on the shingles?
+Do staples show the shingles?

-Tip #1: Inspect any structure you are considering to see if you can see any staples on the shingles.
+Tip: Inspect any structure you are considering to see if you can see any staples on the shingles.

 Does the roof have a drip edge?

-Tip #2: Before you buy, ask if a drip edge is used on their sheds.
+Tip: Before you buy, ask if a drip edge is used on their sheds.

-Construction Details
+Construction Tips:

 Do they use 2’ x 4’ or 2’ x 3’ lumber?

-Tip #4: Find out the dimensions of the materials used in any shed you consider.
+Tip: Find out the dimensions of the materials used in any shed you consider.

-Tip #5: Ideally, select a shed that uses an exterior grade, 5-ply floor.
+Tip: Ideally, select a shed that uses an exterior grade, 5-ply floor.

 Walls

-Tip #6: Make sure to ask what the distance between studs is on any building you are considering.
+Tip: Make sure to ask what the distance between studs is on any building you are considering.

 Floor Joist Spacing

-Tip #7: Ask if floor joists are spaced every 12 inches or if you can get this option.
+Tip: Ask if floor joists are spaced every 12 inches or if you can get this option.

 Lumber Quality

-We use #1 Grade 2 x 4 lumber in all of our sheds.
-The 2 x 4’s are the most important piece in any shed.
-This higher grade gives you tighter spacing and added support.
-Tip #8: Find out which grade of 2 x 4s are used.
+Tip: Find out which grade of 2 x 4s are used.
 If you want a long lasting structure, then you’ll only want #1 quality lumber used throughout.

-Tip #9: Ask to see if double 2 x 4s are used in the top sill plates.
+Tip: Ask to see if double 2 x 4s are used in the top sill plates.

 Doors

-Tip #10: Check to see if the doors on the shed are reinforced with either bracing or 2 x 3s or your doors could quickly sag or twist.
+Tip: Check to see if the doors on the shed are reinforced with either bracing or 2 x 3s or your doors could quickly sag or twist.

 Door Locks

-Tip #11: Ask if your shed will come with a lock and key for free.
+Tip: Ask if your shed will come with a lock and key for free.

 Interior Door Latches

-Tip #12: Ask if the larger size door latch is used or if theirs are made with the standard size.
+Tip: Ask if the larger size door latch is used or if theirs are made with the standard size.

 Exterior Paint

-Tip #13: Ask how many coats of paint are used and if it’s the heavy paint.
+Tip: Ask how many coats of paint are used and if it’s the heavy paint.